morepath/morepath/doc/quickstart.rst

 Linking to models
 ~~~~~~~~~~~~~~~~~

-Morepath is great at creating paths to models; it can do it for you
+Morepath is great at creating links to models: it can do it for you
 automatically.
-This is really useful when you want to generate a link
-to something.
 Previously we've defined an instance of ``User`` called
 ``bob``.
 What now if we want to link to the default view of ``bob``?
 We simply do this::